luisadha/nene/README.md

 # not-echo-not-true

+## Summary

+This application will request every request to the site to be run through curl and sourced with bash.

-## Link
+## List Contents

-See https://luisadha.github.io/ {myApps} Route to my application
+See https://luisadha.github.io/ {myApps} The route for each of my curl-based applications

 See https://alrc.luisadha.my.id Subdomain will be always for Alrc Installer project